Natalie’s story: 110 ticks in one day

 In 2009 came the tick that bit Natalie’s back, and it really was the last straw.
 This resulted in anaphylaxis and another trip to hospital; and unbeknownst to her, the end of her career.
 Four days after that final tick bite, she couldn’t walk.

-Natalie further declined to almost full paralysis encephalitis meningoradiculoneuritis (Bannwarth syndrome: a neurological disease characterised as intense nerve pain radiating from the spine) to chronic inflammatory demyelinating polyneuropathy (CIDP) (a neurological disorder characterised by progressive weakness and impaired sensory function in the legs and arms), all as a result of the persistent Borreliosis and co-infections.
+Natalie further declined to almost full paralysis encephalitis meningoradiculoneuritis (Bannwarth syndrome: a neurological disease characterised as intense nerve pain radiating from the spine) to Stiff-person syndrome (a neurological disorder characterised by progressive stiffness/weakness and impaired sensory function in the legs and arms), all as a result of the delayed diagnosis and persistence of Borreliosis and co-infections.

 Lyme disease / Borreliosis Lyme disease is a bacterial infection caused by a spiral-shaped bacterium (spirochete), Borrelia burgdorferi, and is also known as Lyme Borreliosis or simply Borreliosis.
 According to the WHO it is found in all regions of the world.
 It is most commonly transmitted by ticks.
 Borrelia is almost always accompanied by other pathogens known as co-infections, and it is often referred to as Lyme and associated diseases for this reason.
 It is not officially recognised in Australia.

 The disease caused severe immune suppression, leading to life-threatening allergies and a diagnosis of mast cell activation and ongoing autoimmunity.
 Lyme unaware doctors gave Natalie more steroids, which are contraindicated in Borreliosis as they can cause further dissemination of the disease throughout the body.

 Australian doctors simply do not have appropriate knowledge around tick-borne diseases and that deficiency may cause patients harm, and/or result in their deaths.